Memorable Manitobans: Arthur Franklin “Frank” Kerr (1904-1987)

 Educator, school inspector.

+On 21 July 1934, he was married by Rev. Stanley Knowles to Joyce Elizabeth Christine Dennis (1909-?) and they had two sons.
 During the Second World War, he served in the Royal Canadian Air Force from 1942 to 1945.
 From 1956 to 1958, he was in charge of the No. 4 Fighter Wing Resident’s School at Baden-Soellingen, West Germany.
-He was a member of the Manitoba Education Advisory Committee (1959-1969), Manitoba School Inspectors’ Association (President, 1951), Westworth United Church, and the Winnipeg Schoolmasters’ Club.
-In 1934, he was married by Rev. Stanley Knowles to Joyce Elizabeth Christine Dennis.
+He was a member of the Manitoba Education Advisory Committee (1959-1969), Manitoba School Inspectors’ Association (President, 1951), Westworth United Church, and Winnipeg Schoolmasters’ Club.

 Annual Reports of the Manitoba Department of Education, Manitoba Legislative Library.